-When doing a search of the past 40 years, I could locate only one bona fide study that addressed the effects of theobromine on the breastfed infant.
+When doing a search of bonafide research studies over the past 40 years, I could locate only one that addressed the effects of theobromine on the breastfed infant.
 Resman and colleagues (1977) studied mothers who ate 113 gm (4 ounces) Hershey’s milk chocolate bars.
 Each contained 240 mg of theobromine.

 The authors concluded that “if a mother ate a 4-ounce chocolate bar every 6 hours and the infant nursed when the theobromine concentration in milk was at its peak, the infant could ingest about 10 mg of theobromine per day.”